What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 Key Takeaways:

-• Link building establishes authority and trust
+• Link building builds authority and credibility

 Your Action Plan:

-1. Set up essential SEO tools (Search Console, Analytics)
+1. Setup SEO tools (Search Console, Analytics)

 2. Conduct keyword research for your niche